September 15, 2023

 The disadvantages would be the cost and time involved in getting the certification.
 Even with training, some studying outside of class is going to be needed to prepare for the exam.

 Another disadvantage for some beginners is the required 1,500 hours of experience.
 Please see my detailed article on getting the PMI-ACP here: How to Get Your PMI-ACP Certification without Hardly Trying.

 There are a few other certification bodies that are growing in popularity that are worth mentioning.

-Scaled Agile Academy - The Scaled Agile Academy is a fast growing organization led by Dean Leffingwell.
+The Scaled Agile Academy is a fast-growing organization led by Dean Leffingwell.
 They offer 7 certifications related to scaling agile with the Scaled Agile Framework, or SAFe.
 These certifications are not really for beginners and I would discourage anyone from seeking this certification first.

-LeSS - Large Scale Scrum (LeSS) is another certification body focused on Agile Scaling.
+Large Scale Scrum (LeSS) is another certification body focused on Agile Scaling.
 Led by Craig Larman and Bas Vodde, LeSS has also been endorsed by the Scrum Alliance.
-LeSS was late to the party on certifications and lack the name and self-promotion that has benefited SAFe.
+LeSS was late to the party on certifications and lacks the name and self-promotion that has benefited SAFe.

-IC Agile - IC Agile is a new but fast growing certification body.
-IC Agile took a different approach by creating role-based learning roadmaps, and then qualifying training providers.
-So if you take the training from an approved provider, you can get the certification.
+IC Agile is a newer but fast-growing certification body.
+IC Agile took a different approach by creating role-based learning roadmaps and then qualifying agile training providers.
+So if you take the Agile or Scrum training from an approved provider, you can get the certification.

 And if you are in the market for training, please visit our Agile Training page.
 We’d love to have you join us for an upcoming course!